General things to know about EVE Online before beginning:

 - do the starting tutorial.
 Career Agent missions may be of interest after the tutorial, but they're not vital

-- cooperation improves EVE. you start in 1 of 12 NPC-controlled Corporations. joining a different player-run corp give access to other nerds to play with & learn from
+- cooperation improves EVE. you start in 1 of 12 NPC-controlled Corporations. joining a different player-run corp gives access to other nerds to play with & learn from

 - WARNING: player-run corps may have war declared on them such that, after joining, you can be freely attacked in HS (normally, only suicide ganking is a threat there)